-One of the most common questions I’m asked is when to harvest roots.
+One of the most common questions I’m asked is when to harvest roots for herbal medicine.

 Autumn is the perfect time to dig roots, as the plant has stored up lots of good carbohydrate energy to get it through the winter.

 The most fortuitous time of the fall for digging roots is the dark of the moon following the first frost, usually mid-September around here.
 Purple- or red-tinged leaves are a good sign that the plant is focusing on drawing down into itself for the coming winter.